AAFP Credit System

 No; however, attestation that the activity complies with the ACCME Standards for Commercial Support and meets all requirements of the Standards is required on the application for all CME activities.
 The activity director's name and phone number should be included when attestation is made on the application.

-An activity is eligible for AAFP Prescribed credit when it is designed primarily for physicians with content directly related to patient care, patient care delivery, or certain nonclinical topics.
+An activity is eligible for AAFP Prescribed credit when it is designed primarily for physicians to ensure the content is relevant to the specialty of family medicine.
 A family physician who is an AAFP active or life member must be directly involved in the development of the activity and attestation is required on the CME application.

 An activity is eligible for AAFP Elective credit when it is primarily designed for health care professionals other than physicians.
 Direct involvement of an AAFP active or life member in the planning of the activity is not required.